mjl-/duitsql/README.md

 # todo

-- support more databases: mysql, mssql
-- improve showing structure for tables, try to keep it cross-database through information_schema.
+- improve showing structure for tables, try to keep it cross-database through information_schema.  should show check constraints, foreign key constraint, indexes.
 - new setting by duplicating existing one

 - fetch rows from resultset on demand. requires updating duit.Gridlist. and/or do paging.